Kidney Stones Treatment in Sacramento, CA

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful and can require surgery if they do not pass on their own.

 If you’re experiencing symptoms of kidney stones in the Sacramento area, don’t hesitate to contact Advanced Urology.
-Our urologists are board-certified by the American Board of Urology and have extensive experience helping patients with kidney stones.
+Urologist Javid Javidan, MD is board-certified by the American Board of Urology and has extensive experience helping patients with kidney stones.
 Call our Carmichael clinic at (916) 245-2444 or our Folsom clinic at (916) 936-1010 today, or submit a request online using our secure form.
-We treat kidney stones for patients from throughout the Sacramento area including Sonora, Jamestown, Columbia, Soulsbyville, Angels Camp, Arnold, Altaville, Groveland, Oakdale, Turlock, Riverbank, and Modesto.
+Dr. Javidan treats kidney stones for patients from throughout the Sacramento area including Sonora, Jamestown, Columbia, Soulsbyville, Angels Camp, Arnold, Altaville, Groveland, Oakdale, Turlock, Riverbank, and Modesto.

 Symptoms of Kidney Stones